Trick or treat around the curriculum with Halloween-inspired lesson plans and projects for math, science, reading, and writing.

 Bat Wing Stew

-Distribute the Wing Stew Mini Reproducible (PDF).
-Students multiply the various ingredients to convert the given recipe into an equivalent recipe, writing their answers in the blanks.
+Distribute the bottom half of the Mystery Mansion Part II and Bat Wing Stew: A Halloween Math Worksheet printable.
+Students multiply the various ingredients of the Bat Wing Stew to convert the given recipe into an equivalent recipe, writing their answers in the blanks.
 They can then make up their own recipes for classmates to solve.

 Check students' work against the Halloween Multiplication Mysteries Answer Guide.